-Finance costs for the years ended December 31, 2021 and 2020 consist of the following:
+Finance costs for the years ended December 31, 2022 and 2021 consist of the following:

-(Millions of yen)
+(Williams of year)

-2021 2020
+2022 2021

 Interest expenses

-Financial liabilities measured at amortized cost 98 127
+Financial liabilities measured at amortized cost 104 98

-Lease liabilities 70 78
+Lease liabilities 95 70

 Loss on valuation of derivatives (Note 1)

-Financial assets measured at fair value through profit or loss 2,546 -
+Financial assets measured at fair value through profit or loss 13 2,546

-Loss on valuation of investment in securities (Note 2)
+Loss on valuation of Investment securities (Note 2)

-Financial assets measured at fair value through profit or loss 54,412 -
+Financial assets measured at fair value through profit or loss 5,616 54,412

-Net foreign exchange loss 365

-Others 3

-Total 57,126 573
+Total 5,828 57,126

-Note1: Valuation loss on reversal of gain on valuation of HDS's share options recognized in prior years as a result of selling share options by payment price.
-The company exercised the options on the same date.
+Note1: Valuation loss on reversal of gain on valuation of HDS Shares options recognized in prior years as a result of selling share options at payment price.
+The company exercised the options on the same date for the year ended December 31, 2021.